Part 3 - the rest of the story

 The happy family trips and excursions that filled our Sabbath Days.

-The undermining and questioning of every decision, suggestion, or presented idea.
+The undermining and questioning of every decision, suggestion, or presented idea, and that we were not allowed to learn from our own mistakes.

 The wisdom and patience that taught me so much about life.